 “So now,” added Tony, who for some reason felt stronger behind a defensive barrier of sarcasm, “It’s time to do a proper ghost hunt.”

-Jean gave Tony a look that was partly one of frustration and partly one of concern, but neither of them said anything else to the camera for a while.
+Jean gave Tony a look that was partly one of frustration and partly one of concern, but neither of them continued talking to the camera.
 After about half a minute of exchanging glances with the two of them, Gerry asked, “Do you want me to stop?”

-Jean shook her head and began talking again.
+Jean shook her head and started speaking again.